jldengra/GCDProject/README.md

 This is a project for the peer assessment in the __Getting and Cleaning Data__ course provided by Johns Hopkins University through Coursera.
 The purpose is to collect, work with, and clean a given data set.

-The following file are included in this repository:
+The following files are included in this repository:

 * __README.md__